kubakrukar/HabiTech/index.md

 * Maintaining data privacy inside buildings, including privacy-by-design.

-Please see the table for a preliminary mapping of relevant concepts against those already established in digital civics.
+Please see the table bewlo for a preliminary mapping of relevant concepts against those already established in digital civics.
 Submissions should refer to one or more of these concepts.

-At least one author of each accepted paper must attend the workshop, and all participants must register for both the workshop and at least one day of the conference.
+At least one author of each accepted paper must attend the workshop.
 Participants will be selected based on their prior experience, expressed interest in the workshop and the quality of their submissions.
 We will focus on recruiting from a diverse group of participants.

-Depending on the number and quality of submissions we intend to invite the authors of the Extended Abstract to extend them either for a book or a journal special issue (e.g., [Springer Series in Adaptive Environments](https://www.springer.com/series/15693)).
+Depending on the number and quality of submissions we intend to invite the authors of Extended Abstracts to develop them either into a book chapter or a journal special issue manuscript (e.g. [Springer Series in Adaptive Environments book series](https://www.springer.com/series/15693)).

 Digital Civics | HabiTech